 Logical & Succinct: In the body of your article…

-- Word Count – Please submit articles of at least 1,000 words.
-1500-2000 is preferred.
+- Word Count – Please submit articles of at least 1000 words.

 - Sub-Headings – Please split up your content with relevant subheadings to make it easier for readers to follow the logical flow of ideas.

 - Short Paragraphs – So readers can easily digest your awesome article, please keep paragraphs short and succinct (2-3 sentences each).

 At Least One Call to Action: Articles should do one of the following:

 - Prompt the reader to consider the topic in relation to their own situation and/or

 - Give practical tips that the reader can easily start applying in their life.